 So, Which Is Better for Weight Loss?

-The treadmill is better for burning fat and losing weight.
+The treadmill is better for burning fat and losing weight, and if you are looking to take matters a notch higher, this form of cardio can also help you build muscles if you run for long enough on your treadmill.
 If you're looking for the best way to lose weight and you're stuck between the treadmill and the stationary bike, go with the treadmill.
 It's better when it comes to burning calories and losing weight.

 Which Is Better for Toning Muscles and Building Strength?